-At Chesterton we educate and protect our students in their use of technology and the internet.
-We aim to constantly reinforce the responsibilities that our students have when surfing the web through Computing lessons, PSHE lessons (Humanities curriculum) and Assemblies.
+At Downham Market Academy, we aim to constantly reinforce the responsibilities that our students have when surfing the web through Computing lessons, PSHE lessons and Assemblies.
 We run collapsed days teaching students safety concepts, including eSafety.
-We regularly train our staff on various aspects of child protection and this includes elements of eSafety.
-Staff are also trained on the potential risks of online radicalisation and extremism.

 Our securus system protects vulnerable young people from a wide variety of the issues that on line technology presents, such as:

 attempts to reach banned websites even via proxy servers